 Proofread.
 Proofread like there’s no tomorrow.
 Read it over in the morning, post-coffee; read it over on the train; read it over when you’re trying to fall asleep.
 Ask your fiance to read it over.
 Your mother.
 Your best friend.
 Get everyone to read it over before you send your little checkmark approval to the printer.

 Nothing would be a bigger bummer than a misspelling, an incorrect address, wrong time, date, or names.

 What to Do If It’s Too Late

 Which of these wedding invitation mistakes have you seen before?
+Which mistakes did we help you avoid?
 Tell us in the comments below!

 NEXT UP: Check out the new wedding invitations for 2021 on their website!
 Now that you know the wedding invitation mistakes to avoid, you’ll be well on your way to picking out the right invite for your big day.
 Get inspired here!

 This is a post in collaboration with Minted.